 The law school you go to is determined by your academic performance, among other factors.
 There are a few basic steps to align with law school entry requirements, and you also have to do well on the LSAT.

-Here’s what you need to know about how to get into law school.
+Here’s what you need to do to get into law school:

 Law is a profession that weeds out underperformers or people who lack ambition.
 In other words, it’s hard, and you need to be committed to this journey.